ulfloodcenter/lwi-model-naming-conventions/README.md

 > Note: To encode stream level labels as [base32](https://www.crockford.com/base32.html) instead of hexadecimal,
 > add the `--base32` command line option.

+By default, this will use the file `input/LWI_watersheds.csv' to control which HUC8 watersheds will have their streams labeled, and also control what the two-letter watershed codes are to be used for each HUC8.
+To use another watershed definition file, use the `-w` option.
+Use the `--help` to see all options.

 Output will be stored in a directory named `output`.

 ### Combine output into one CSV file and add header